Contrast-Security-OSS/docs/content/admin/teamserver/faq/ConfigureAdministratorDashboard.md

 <a href="assets/images/KB4-c03_2.png" rel="lightbox" title="Manage System Messages"><img class="thumbnail" src="assets/images/KB4-c03_2.png"/></a>

 ## Charts And Metrics
-Administrators have access to a **Stats** tab with various charts and tables that display valuable information about what is going on with the TeamServer application.
+Administrators have access to a **Stats** tab in the top navigation menu, which includes various charts and tables displaying valuable information about what is going on with the TeamServer application.
 At the top of the page, you can choose the refresh rate of these charts and tables.

 <a href="assets/images/KB4-c03_4.png" rel="lightbox" title="Update Frequency Dropdown"><img class="thumbnail" src="assets/images/KB4-c03_4.png"/></a>